cyamauch/NoctSalamanderGrandPiano/src/README.txt

   https://freepats.zenvoid.org/Piano/acoustic-grand-piano.html

 and tone quality is improved to play nocturnes and other relaxation music.
-Instead of modifying the SFZ file, carefully selected and configured filters were applied to the WAV files.
+Instead of modifying the SFZ file, we applied a carefully configured filter per note to each of the 480 WAV files.
 This allows easy conversion to any soundbank format and incorporation into software such as plug-ins.

 Naturally, we referenced the tones of several concert grand pianos.
 The beautiful tone of a large grand piano is due to the steep decrease in